What is Darwin AI, Apple’s Latest AI Acquisition?

 - Apple has acquired Darwin AI, a Canadian AI company that helps make AI models smaller and faster

-- Apple is expected to use it for its AI features in its upcoming iOS 18
+- Apple is expected to use it for its AI features in the upcoming iOS 18

 - There has been no official announcement yet